-With students right in the thick of college application season, and the financial aid process right around the corner (next year’s FAFSA becomes available on January 1st), College Coach’s finance experts are flooded this time of year with some variation of the question, “Do I need to complete a FASFA if I’m not going to qualify for financial aid?”
+With college application season just wrapping up, many families’ thoughts are turning to financial aid.
+College Coach’s finance experts are flooded this time of year with some variation of the question, “Do I need to complete a FASFA if I’m not going to qualify for financial aid?”
 The short answer to that question is “no.” The FAFSA is a financial aid application, and no student is required to apply for financial aid.
 Believe me, colleges will be more than happy to admit your child without providing you any financial assistance.
 Still, there are many reasons why you may want to complete an aid application even if you don’t expect to qualify for need-based assistance:

 - In my experience, families are not always the best judges of their own “neediness,” as objectively defined by colleges.
 I’ve spoken with parents with family incomes of $70,000 per year who were quite sure they wouldn’t qualify for aid (at many schools, they would qualify for huge amounts of assistance) and parents making $700,000 who expected extensive grant funding (unless they have 6 kids in college simultaneously, it’s not going to happen).
 There are families with moderate incomes living well within their means who feel very comfortable financially and higher income families who struggle to keep up with high expenses and feel “poor.”
 Aid eligibility is based upon objective financial criteria, however, not a family’s own determination, so regardless of how you feel about your family’s financial circumstances, applying for aid is the only way to know for sure if you’re eligible.